jfricano/WordNet/README.md

 	// constructor takes a digraph (not necessarily a DAG) public SAP(Digraph G)

-	// length of shortest ancestral path between v and w; -1 if no such path public int length(int v, int w)
+	// length of shortest ancestral path between v and w public int length(int v, int w)

-	// a common ancestor of v and w that participates in a shortest ancestral path; -1 if no such path public int ancestor(int v, int w)
+	// a common ancestor of v and w that participates in a shortest ancestral path public int ancestor(int v, int w)

-	// length of shortest ancestral path between any vertex in v and any vertex in w; -1 if no such path public int length(Iterable<Integer> v, Iterable<Integer> w)
+	// length of shortest ancestral path between any vertex in v and any vertex in w public int length(Iterable<Integer> v, Iterable<Integer> w)

-	// a common ancestor that participates in shortest ancestral path; -1 if no such path public int ancestor(Iterable<Integer> v, Iterable<Integer> w)
+	// a common ancestor that participates in shortest ancestral path public int ancestor(Iterable<Integer> v, Iterable<Integer> w)

 	// do unit testing of this class